ChukwumaChukwuma/enyimba_Ai/README.md

 Innovation: Lacks specific innovative strategies, offering more general advice.
 Market Understanding: Shows a good understanding of e-commerce but lacks specifics.
 Scalability and Sustainability: Mentions scalability and the importance of reinvestment for growth.
-Revised Prompt:
-"How can I effectively use a $100,000 investment to build a profitable e-commerce business within a year, focusing on sustainable and scalable growth while adhering to ethical business practices and financial regulations?"